Radio scanner: Mexico

 In Mexico, it is legal to have an unblocked scanner and listen to any radio spectrum frequencies, including encrypted and cellular band.
 According to the Federal Law of General Ways of Communication, individuals are prohibited from spreading any information obtained via a scanner.

 Netherlands

 In the Netherlands, it is legal to listen to any radio spectrum frequency because of the "freedom of information"-doctrine.
 However, if a "special" (i.e., unusual) effort is needed to intercept the information on a frequency (such as decrypting encrypted traffic or using an unauthorized or bootleg radio), then it is considered illegal.
 In 2008, the Dutch Supreme Court ruled that receivers that can solely be used to detect certain frequencies (such as radar detectors) are illegal because they cannot be used to "convey knowledge or thoughts" and thus are not covered by the aforementioned doctrine.

 New Zealand

-In New Zealand, according to the Radiocommunications Act 1989, it is legal to possess and use a scanner at any time to tune to any private voice radio (not encrypted data), provided that private information is not passed on or disclosed to any other person(s) or party(s).
+In New Zealand, according to section 133A of the Radiocommunications Act of 1989, it is legal to possess and use a scanner at any time to tune to any private voice radio (but not encrypted data), provided that private information is not passed on or disclosed to any other person(s) or party(s).